hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

   <version>1.0.0</version>
 </dependency>
 ```
-For other build systems, the way to describe those might
+For other build systems, the way to describe the coordinates might
 be different.

-To activate Hazelcast as the JCache provider implementation add either `hazelcast-all.jar` or
+To activate Hazelcast as the JCache provider implementation, add either `hazelcast-all.jar` or
 `hazelcast.jar` to the classpath (if not already available) by either one of the following Maven snippets.

 If you use `hazelcast-all.jar`: